Octophin/cat-map-javascript-test/readme.md

 # Octophin Cat Map Test

-The task is to take a csv of cats living near our office (file provided) and write a script to turn it into geolocated points using the GeoJSON standard: https://en.wikipedia.org/wiki/GeoJSON so that it can be read by a web map.
+The task is to take a csv of cats living near our office (file provided) and programatically turn this csv into JSON containing the data.
+This JSON should be transformed into the GeoJSON standard (https://en.wikipedia.org/wiki/GeoJSON) so that it can be read as points by a web map.

-This GeoJSON should then be shown in circles or markers on the map with information about each cat in a popup using the MapboxGl library https://docs.mapbox.com/mapbox-gl-js/guides/.
+This GeoJSON should then be shown as circles or markers on a map with information about each cat in a popup using the MapboxGl library https://docs.mapbox.com/mapbox-gl-js/guides/.

 ## Project contents

 * A CSV with cat information.
 * A `server.js` file (node.js) that can be run using `npm start` and can be seen at `http://localhost:3000`.
-This is using the Express framework. https://expressjs.com/
+This uses the Express framework: https://expressjs.com/
 * A public folder with frontend JavaScript, CSS and HTML that shows the map using MapboxGl.
 * An image folder with cat images in the public folder.
 All of these are always a jpg file exactly matching the cat's name.

 ## Task

+* Turn the CSV into GeoJSON representing the cats and their locations
-* Make the cats in the CSV show on the map.
-This can be either as a circle or a marker.
+* Make the GeoJSON show on the map.
+This can be either as circles or markers.
-* Make the cat name and image show in a popup for each cat when clicked
+* Make the names and images show in a popup for each cat when clicked
-* Change the circle / marker colour depending on the cat category (there is a category_colour column in the csv)
+* Change the circle / marker colour depending on the cat category (there is a category_colour column in the csv already provided)

 ## Guidelines